In premenopausal women with HR+/HER2− aBC, KISQALI + NSAI + LHRH agonist has been shown to improve/maintain QoL vs placebo + NSAI + LHRH agonist.1

 KISQALI is indicated for the treatment of women with hormone receptor (HR)−positive, human epidermal growth factor receptor 2 (HER2)−negative locally advanced or metastatic breast cancer in combination with an aromatase inhibitor or fulvestrant as initial endocrine-based therapy, or in women who have received prior endocrine therapy.
 In pre- or perimenopausal women, the endocrine therapy should be combined with a luteinising hormone-releasing hormone (LHRH) agonist.2

-1L, first line; AI, aromatase inhibitor; CI, confidence interval; ECOG, Eastern Cooperative Oncology Group; EORTC QLQ-C30, European Organisation for Research and Treatment of Cancer Core Quality of Life questionnaire; HR, hazard ratio; HR+/HER2−, hormone receptor-positive/human epidermal growth factor 2-negative; LHRH, luteinising hormone-releasing hormone; NSAI, non-steroidal aromatase inhibitor; PFS, progression-free survival; QoL, quality of life; TTD, time to deterioration.
+1L, first line; AI, aromatase inhibitor; CI, confidence interval; ECOG, Eastern Cooperative Oncology Group; EORTC QLQ-C30, European Organisation for Research and Treatment of Cancer Core Quality of Life questionnaire; HR, hazard ratio; HR+/HER2−, hormone receptor-positive/human epidermal growth factor receptor 2-negative; LHRH, luteinising hormone-releasing hormone; NSAI, non-steroidal aromatase inhibitor; PFS, progression-free survival; QoL, quality of life; TTD, time to deterioration.

 - Harbeck N, et al. Ther Adv Med Oncol.
 2020;12:1758835920943065.